Accepting Blue Cross Blue Shield As A Nutritionist

 Be sure to utilize the correct “Payer ID” number on your CMS 1500 claim form, as each BCBS plan has a different Payer ID number.
 If you have any questions about this, reach out to BCBS directly by calling their Provider Services number and request more information about where your claims need to be submitted

 The image above shows how to select the correct BCBS plan and associated Payer ID number through Healthie, a practice management platform for nutrition professionals.
-Learn more about Healthie’s insurance billing platform here.
+Learn more about Healthie’s insurance billing platform and affordable plans starting at $0 here.

 Receiving Reimbursement from Blue Cross Blue Shield For Nutrition Services